SAP-archive/cloud-workflow-codejam/exercises/02/readme.md

 > The `workflowtilesFLP` application will most likely be in the "Stopped" state, reflecting the completion of the "deployer" service execution.

-:point_right: Now select the "Service Instances" menu item, whereupon you will be shown not only the `workflow` service instance that you created explicitly, in the previous exercise, but also instances of the `portal`, `xsuaa` and `html5-apps-repo` services.
-Notice how there are entries in the "Referencing Applications" column, reflecting the links between the modules and the resources described in the `mta.yaml` file:
+:point_right: Now select the "Service Instances" menu item, whereupon you will be shown not only the `workflow` service instance that you created explicitly in the previous exercise, but also instances of the `portal`, `xsuaa` and `html5-apps-repo` services.
+Notice how there are entries in the "Referencing Applications" column, reflecting the links between the modules (applications) and the resources (service instances) described in the `mta.yaml` file:

 ![service instances](serviceinstances.png)